FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### Filtering

-Once the raw data has been stored, we still need to choose "relevant" papers to download the corresponding PDFs and further processing.
+Once the raw data has been stored, we still need to choose which "relevant" papers to download the corresponding PDFs for further processing.
 Some optimistic (i.e., naive) napkin math based on a sample led me to believe I could store all of arXiv.
 After downloading a hundred thousand PDFs, I realized that was not the case.
-A heuristic for choosing with arXiv PDFs to download was in turn used:
+A heuristic for choosing which arXiv PDFs to download was in turn used:

 <details markdown="1">
 <summary>Relevance Scoring Mechanism</summary>